wookey-project/wookeypedia/sphinx/source/roadmap.rst

    :alt: maturity level
    :align: center

-Maturity level consideration in Wookey:
+Maturity level consideration in WooKey:

    * Up to ``0.2``, the component is a draft, neither stable nor clean
    * Up to ``0.4``, the component has a part of the requested features written.
 These features may be unstable in some cases.
 Some other features are missing, the code architecture is not clean, the quality check and the documentation is not yet made
    * up to ``0.6``, the component is stable for a given usage, but is neither portable nor architecture-clean.
 It may require a cleaner rewrite (automaton design, and so on).
 The quality check is incomplete, the documentation may be missing
    * up to ``0.8``, the component is stable.
-The code architecture may requires some enhancement (style, simplification, optimization).
-The RTE check should have been passed at least one time.
+The code architecture may require some enhancement (style, simplification, optimization).
+The RTE check (through static analysis and so on) should have been passed at least one time.
 The documentation may still be missing.
-All core features should ee written and stable.
+All core features should be written and stable.
 Optional features may be missing.
    * up to ``1.0``, the component architecture should be clean.
 Component architecture, style, RTE check should be okay.
 The documentation should be written.
 The component reaches the 1.0 version when no part is missing
    * after ``1.0``, the `master` branch of the component evolves including new features, potential bugfixes, etc.

-Lifecycle of the component and evolution of the maturity level:
+Life-cycle of the component and evolution of the maturity level:

    * First complete release or huge evolution with potential API incompatible content impact the major value (aka ``x``).
    * New feature releases impact the minor value (aka ``y``)